-Cole: Before using Game Plan, it was not easy for us to get the same information to a population of student-athletes at the same time.
-We would host workshops, but we would still run in to the problem of absences.
-Also, we did not have a system of tracking our student-athletes progress when it came to completion of Life Skills exercises, or S-A development events/activities.
+Before using Game Plan, it was not easy for us to get the same information to a population of student-athletes at the same time.
+We would host workshops, but we would still run into the problem of absences.
+Also, we did not have a system of tracking our student-athletes progress when it came to the completion of Life Skills exercises, or S-A development events/activities.

 Q: How has Game Plan helped to alleviate those pain points?
 What is now working better that wasn’t before?

-Cole: Game Plan has been a one-stop-shop for our student-athletes.
+Game Plan has been a one-stop shop for our student-athletes.
 This platform allows our student-athletes to receive valuable information on their own time.
-During the beginning of the year the students are introduced to the Game Plan platform by completing our custom course relating to UNCG’s student-athlete handbook.
+During the beginning of the year, the students are introduced to the Game Plan platform by completing our custom course relating to UNCG’s student-athlete handbook.
 Not only does this save time and resources to get the materials to the student-athletes, but by logging on to Game Plan to complete the assignment, it shows the student-athletes that this platform will be important to their success here on campus.

 Q: How does Game Plan enhance the brand of your athletics department as you’re trying to recruit prospective student-athletes?
 Do the parents of prospective recruits appreciate the fact that you’re focused on career outcomes and life after sport?

-Q: Which specific features have you found useful inside Game Plan?
+Q: What specific features have you found useful inside Game Plan?